-- 1) Have you ever viewed your staff as actors in a play whose roles serve to accommodate the expectations and wishes of guest? - 2) Which is your role: the pirate, concierge, the master or the slave? - 3) How do you motivate your staff to get into character when they appear before the guest?
+- 1) Have you ever viewed your staff as actors in a play whose roles serve to accommodate the expectations and wishes of guest? - 2) Which is your role: the pirate, concierge, the master or the slave? - 3) How do you motivate your staff to get into character when appearing before guests?